vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 ![Redirects and Pipes](../fig/redirects-and-pipes.png)

-This simple idea is why Unix has been so successful.
+This simple idea is why Linux has been so successful.
-Instead of creating enormous programs that try to do many different things, Unix programmers focus on creating lots of simple tools that each do one job well, and that work well with each other.
+Instead of creating enormous programs that try to do many different things, Linux programmers focus on creating lots of simple tools that each do one job well, and that work well with each other.
 This programming model is called "pipes and filters".
 We've already seen pipes;
 a **filter** is a program like `wc` or `sort` that transforms a stream of input into a stream of output.
-Almost all of the standard Unix tools can work this way: unless told to do otherwise, they read from standard input, do something with what they've read,
+Almost all of the standard Linux tools can work this way: unless told to do otherwise, they read from standard input, do something with what they've read,